-The taxman raked in a massive £2.7 billion from inheritance tax between April and August this year, up 35% compared to the same period last year.
+The taxman raked in a massive £3.9 billion from inheritance tax between April and September 2023, around £400m higher than in the same period last year.

 This is despite there being plenty of perfectly legal ways to avoid inheritance tax bills – or at least reduce the amount owed.